On My Bookshelf: Scramble, Marty Neumeier

 Howdy!

-I’m Rick, a seasoned brand strategist and identity designer practicing in Pittsburgh, the City of Bridges.
+I'm Rick, and I practice brand strategy and identity design in Pittsburgh, the City of Bridges.